4 Common Symptoms of Mold Exposure

 Additionally, don’t forget to assess your living or working environment for mold presence.
 Conducting mold testing in your surroundings is equally important, as it allows you to identify and eliminate the source of mold, reducing the risk of continued exposure.

 Your health is worth the effort.
+If you are struggling with unexplained symptoms and suspect mold exposure, our functional medicine clinic in Raleigh, NC can help.
 To get started, set up an appointment with us at The Wellness Way Raleigh.

 Previous